 As of June 28, 2016, Douglas County opted out of the CDBG program and is spending down the remaining HUD grant funds.
-A Substantial Amendment to the 2014-2018 Consolidated Plan and the 2014 Annual Action Plan is necessary to shift funding between priorities and will be completed in the 2018 Program Year on October 23, 2018.
-These Substantial Amendments are required to shift funding between priorities identified in the 2014-2018 Consolidated Plan.
-Funds will be reallocated from housing activities to infrastructure in the amount of \$24,660.78.
+The 2014 Annual Action Plan is a part of the 2014-2018 Consolidated Plan, and a Substantial Amendment is necessary to shift funding between the priorities identified, spend down the program and close out the grant.
+Funds will be reallocated from housing to infrastructure activities.
+A concurrent Substantial Amendment will be completed to shift funds between priorities in the 2015 Annual Action Plan as well.